 Breaking an application into service components (or steps) ensures that the failure of one component does not bring the whole system down, that each component scales independently, and that components may be updated without requiring the entire system to be redeployed after each change.
 The coordination of service components involves managing execution dependencies, scheduling, and concurrency in accordance with the logical flow of the application.
 In such an application, developers may use service orchestration to do this and to handle failures.

-Yes.
-AWS Step Functions applications can combine workers running in the datacenter with workers that run in the cloud.
-The workers in the datacenter continue to run as usual, along with any cloud-based workers.
+An AWS Step Functions state machine can contain combinations of activity tasks and service tasks.
+AWS Step Functions applications can also combine activity workers running in a data center with service tasks that run in the cloud.
+The workers in the data center continue to run as usual, along with any cloud-based service tasks.

 You should consider AWS Step Functions when you need to coordinate service components in the development of highly scalable and auditable applications.
 You should consider using Amazon Simple Queue Service (Amazon SQS), when you need a reliable, highly scalable, hosted queue for sending, storing, and receiving messages between services.
 Step Functions keeps track of all tasks and events in an application.
 Amazon SQS requires you to implement your own application-level tracking, especially if your application uses multiple queues.
 The Step Functions Console and visibility APIs provide an application-centric view that lets you search for executions, drill down into an execution’s details, and administer executions.
 Amazon SQS requires implementing such additional functionality.
 Step Functions offers several features that facilitate application development, such as passing data between tasks and flexibility in distributing tasks.
 Amazon SQS requires you to implement some application-level functionality.
 While you can use Amazon SQS to build basic workflows to coordinate your distributed application, you can get this facility out-of-the-box with Step Functions, alongside other application-level capabilities.